 UTM tracking is a way of creating a custom URL that helps you identify where your traffic is coming from.

 Say, for example, you were creating a post on Facebook that links to your blog post.
-You would go into the UTM generator and fill out the information like the below:
+You would go into the UTM generator and fill out the information, as seen in the example below:

-This then spits out a URL that looks a lot different but doesn’t change the destination the link is meant to direct to.
+This then generated a URL that looks different but doesn’t change the destination.

-You can then go into Google Analytics and, when you look into where your traffic is coming from (acquisitions section), the UTM will correctly assign traffic from this link to the respective marketing channel.
+You can then go into Google Analytics and, when you look at your Acquisitions Section, the UTM Generator will correctly assign traffic from this link to the respective marketing channel.

 Bitly is another link tracking tool.
 Like the UTM Generator, Bitly doesn’t change your original URL destination.
-It shortens the original link and allows you to view how many people are clicking the link.
+Instead, it shortens the original link and allows you to view how many people are clicking the link.

 If you are not comfortable with the full process of Google Analytics, this presents an easier way of tracking information.
-Creating the links and tracking the number of clicks all occurs within bitly.com.
+Creating the links and tracking the number of clicks all occur within bitly.com.

-Bitly can still be used in combination with UTM tracking, specifically, it is used for internal links or within emails where marketing departments don’t want UTM’s to overwrite each other.
+Bitly can still be used in combination with UTM tracking.
+It is used for internal links or within emails where marketing departments don’t want UTM’s to overwrite each other.